picodata/picodata/benchmark/tpcb/README.md

 #### 3. **Initialize the Database**

-Initialize the database with using the `init.py` script.
+Fire up another terminal window/tab and initialize the database with using the `init.py` script.
 Scale is used as a multiplier for table sizes (1, 10 and 100000).

 ```bash
 poetry run python init.py \